-Austin stopped the engine.
-It was time to come clean with the final part of his plan.
+He stopped the engine.
+It was time to come clean about the final part of his plan.

 “I've been thinking hard about this, Julie.
-Ireland could have survived if they kept the virus out.
-But they didn’t.
-Now the fever is here it will rip through the place and nobody will stop it.
+Ireland could have survived if we kept the virus out.
+But we didn’t.
+Now the fever is here, it will rip through the place and nobody can stop it.
 Nowhere is safe anymore.”

-Austin pointed out the windscreen at the jagged islands sitting off the coast, “There, it’s our only hope.”
+He pointed out the windscreen at the jagged islands sitting off the coast, “There.
+It’s our only hope.”

 “You've got to be joking,” she said.

-“No. I'm serious,” Austin said.
-“Skellig Michael has only one landing point, It is easily defended, there are old monks huts already built and it is surrounded by fish.
-Three months, six tops and we will be able to come back.”
+“No. I'm serious,” he said.
+“Skellig Michael has only one landing point, It’s easily defended, there are old monks huts already built there, and it is surrounded by fish.
+Three months…six tops, then we can come back.”

 “How the hell are we going to get all the way out there?”

-“There is a boat in that shed.
-Everything is ready to go, between the two of us we can manage it.”
+“There’s a boat in that shed.
+Everything is ready to go.
+Between the two of us we can manage it.”

 They pried open the boathouse and inside they found an inshore lifeboat, fuelled up and ready to go.
-The boat could take six men so there was plenty of room for all their equipment.
+The boat could take six men, so there was plenty of room for all their equipment.
 When Austin backed the boat into the water, Julie was sitting at the helm.
 The trailer vanished under the waves and the boat floated clear.
 Austin gave Julie the thumbs up and she pressed the starter button.
-The outboard motor roared into life before settling to a throbbing idle.
-Austin unclipped the boat from the trailer before pulling himself aboard.
+The outboard motor roared to life.
+Austin pulled himself aboard and moved down to take over the steering.
 The boat bobbed, twisting in the wind.
 A breaking wave caught them side-on, nearly capsizing them.
-Austin engaged the engine and eased out the throttle.
+He engaged the engine and eased out the throttle.
 The boat leapt forward, easily cutting through the waves.

-Julie glowed with nervous excitement as the boat bumped over the little waves sending spray high into the wind.
+Julie glowed with nervous excitement as the boat bumped over the waves, sending curtains of spray into the air.
 The island grew in size, rising out of the depths like a huge, grey, shark tooth.
-In twenty minutes they were under the towering cliffs.
+In twenty minutes, they were under the towering cliffs.
 Austin found the pebble beach in the lee of the island and drove the boat on it at a good head of speed.
-The boat came to a juddering halt as it hit the rocks but nothing seemed to shatter.
+They came to a juddering halt, but nothing seemed to shatter.

-For the rest of the day they climbed the steep steps, hauling supplies to the little stone huts monks had used for shelter hundreds of years ago.
-Austin did most of the work, Julie tried but it was hard going.
-She got more fatigued with each trip and in the end Austin insisted she stay and set up camp while he returned for the rest of their supplies alone.
+For the rest of the day, they climbed the steep steps, hauling supplies to the little stone huts, monks had used for shelter hundreds of years ago.
+Austin did most of the work, Julie tried, but it was hard going.
+She got more fatigued with each trip and in the end, he insisted she stay and set up camp.
+He made the last trips alone.

-When the boat was empty, Austin removed the heavy engine and hid it in a crevice high above the wave-line.
-The boat, now empty, was easy to haul out of the water and to the highest point on the beach.
-He tied it off with some of the rope to make sure it wasn't washed away by the rise and fall of the tide.
-He mounted the steps and began his last climb to the top of the mountain.
+When the boat was empty, he removed the heavy engine and hid it in a crevice high above the wave-line.
+The boat, now empty, was easy to haul out of the water.
+He tied it off with rope, to make sure it wasn't washed away by the waves.
+He mounted the steps and began his last climb to the top of the island.
 He wondered to himself if he would ever make the trip back to the mainland, and if he did, what would he find when he got there?

-The next day, Austin made the big piece of plastic into a rain collector to provide them with a supply of fresh water.
-The first few days passed quickly on the island, although far from comfortable, it provided them with their first feeling of security for a long time.
-Julie cooked meals on a small camp stove but the gas soon ran out and as there was nothing to burn, most things were eaten raw.
-Austin managed to catch some fish but not as many as he would have liked.
-Twice, boats came close to the island but none tried to land.
+The next day, Austin made the big piece of plastic into a rain collector that would catch them enough fresh water to survive.
+The first few days passed quickly on the island, although far from comfortable, it provided them with their first feeling of security in a long time.
+Julie cooked meals on a small camp stove, but the gas soon ran out.
+As there was nothing to burn, most things were eaten raw.
+Austin managed to catch some fish, but not as many as he would have liked.
+Twice, boats came close to the island, but none tried to land.

-The night the storm hit started like any other, but the wind started to really pick up in the afternoon.
-By the time the light was fading, their tent ripped then flew away toward the mainland.
-They spent that night huddled in one of the monk’s stone huts.
-The next morning Austin woke early and went to check the damage.
+The night the storm hit started like any other.
+The wind started to really pick up in the afternoon.
+By the time the light was fading, their tent was ripped beyond use, and fluttered away in the gale.
+They spent that night huddled in one of the monk’s huts.
+The next morning, Austin woke early and went to check the damage.
 When he got back to the hut, Julie was still sleeping.

 “Julie,” he said, giving her a little shake.
 She turned toward him and her hair was wet with sweat and her face flushed bright red.
 She was hot to touch.

 “Water,” she croaked.
 Austin's hands shook as he opened the water container and held it to her lips.
 She emptied the bottle without stopping to take a breath.
-It can’t be the fever Austin assured himself, he had taken every precaution.
+It can’t be the fever he assured himself, he’d taken every possible precaution.
 No matter what he told himself, there was no denying what his eyes were seeing.
 He rested Julies head on his lap and stroked her hair.
 She soon fell into an abnormally deep sleep and heat radiated off her as if she were on fire.
-The only time he moved that whole day was to get more water for Julie, not that there was enough water on the island to quench her thirst.
+The only time he moved that whole day was to get more water for her, not that there was enough water on the island to quench her thirst.

-First light the following day shone on the first blisters appearing on Julies perfect skin and Austin knew that all hope was gone.
+First light the following day shone on the first of her blisters.
+Now, he knew, all hope was gone.
 She woke and looked in his eyes, tears began to mingle with sweat covering her skin.

-"It hurts," she said and began to cry.
+"It hurts," she said, and began to cry.
 Austin held her close to him and cried along with her.
-He rocked her like a baby until she slept once more.
-How could he watch her go through all of this if there was no hope of surviving.
+He rocked her like a baby until she slept.
+How could he watch her go through all of this if there was no hope of surviving?
 How could he do it to her?
-He pushed himself upright and took the shotgun in his hand and squinted through the tears as he held the sight an inch from the love of his life.
-Nothing could make him pull the trigger.
+He pushed himself upright and took the shotgun in his hand and squinted through the tears.
+He held the sight an inch from the love of his life but nothing could make him pull the trigger.
 When she needed him most, he failed her.

-He stood on the edge of the cliff and knew no tombstone could do justice to the love of his life.
-No pitiful grave would embrace her delicate skin.
+He stood on the edge of the cliff.
+He knew no tombstone could do Julie justice, no pitiful grave would embrace her delicate skin.
 Only the endless expanse of the Atlantic could ever contain the love he felt for her.
-Austin kissed her lips one last time and said “Time to go, my love.”
+Austin kissed her lips one last time, and said, “Time to go, my love.”